angelmtzr/java-raytracer/README.md

 # java-raytracer

-This project contains an extensive series of classes that make up together a raytracing render engine that can be used to generate realistic images.
+This project contains an extensive series of Java classes that make up together a raytracing render engine that can be used to generate realistic images.
 It uses mathematical models and formulas from the computer graphics field of study.

 Some of this project's features are:
 - Hard shadows,